shrxyyya/DocMagic-GSSoC/ROADMAP.md

 **"Democratize professional document creation through AI magic, making high-quality documents accessible to everyone, everywhere."**

-DocMagic aims to become the world's leading AI-powered document creation platform, transforming how professionals, students, and businesses create stunning documents in seconds.
+As a **100% open source project**, DocMagic aims to become the world's leading community-driven AI-powered document creation platform, transforming how professionals, students, and businesses create stunning documents in seconds.
+Built by the community, for the community.

-## 📊 Current Status (v0.2.0)
+## 📊 Current Status (v0.4.0)

 ### ✅ Completed Features